24010662/HALF_ADDER_SUBTRACTOR/README.md

  Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.

-Developed by:vutukuri sai kumar reddy RegisterNumber:212224230307
+Developed by:vutukuri sai kumar Reddy RegisterNumber:212224230307

     i)HALF ADDER